 PM Lee: The RCEP is a major step forward for economic cooperation in Asia.
 It brings together all the 10 ASEAN countries, plus three countries in Northeast Asia, which is China, South Korea and Japan, as well as Australia and New Zealand.
-15 countries all together, and it enables these countries to reduce their trade barriers to improve the rules on investments, improve the rules on services, and for companies set up in one place to do business more freely in the other places.
-You have to look at the detailed rules to figure out exactly what intellectual property protections you have and what rules and what the protections for investments will be, but basically it is a significant improvement on what already pertains.
+15 countries all together, and it enables these countries to reduce their trade barriers, reduce their tariffs, to improve the rules on investments, improve the rules on services, and for companies set up in one place to do business more freely in the other places.
+You have to look at the detailed rules to figure out exactly what intellectual property protections you have and what the protections for investments will be, but basically it is a significant improvement on what already pertains.

 If you are looking for a place to go in Asia, to set up and hope to do business in more than one country in Asia, Singapore is not a bad place to be because we are connected to everybody else.
-You can travel there and you can live there.
-Certainly you can link up very quickly because internet connections are good, and you can also actually connect because our relationships with them are amicable, and they welcome Singaporeans to go and work and do business, whether it is Australia, Japan, China, Malaysia or Indonesia, you can do it out of Singapore and people from all these places can come to Singapore and set up a team, and be comfortable.
+You can travel there and you can link there.
+Certainly you can ping them very quickly because Internet connections are good, and you can also actually connect because our relationships with them are amicable, and they welcome Singaporeans to go and work and do business there, whether it is Australia, Japan, China, Malaysia or Indonesia, you can do it out of Singapore and people from all these places can come to Singapore and set up a team, and be comfortable.
 This is not so easy to do in a less cosmopolitan and more homogenous society.

 Moderator: PM, I would like to invite you to make closing remarks.
 What would you like to tell our audience tuning in today and those that will watch your livestream later?